Imaena (2359) - Maputo, MOZAMBIQUE - JUN 21, 2013

 Pours a light orange-amber color.
 Medium white head that dissipates quickly.
 Light aroma of orange peel and flowers.
 Grassy hops in the flavor dominate what malt is there.
 Thin, slightly astringent mouthfeel.
-Cantabrian (1114) - Christchurch, NEW ZEALAND - APR 21, 2013
+Cantabrian (1161) - Christchurch NZ, now Brisbane, AUSTRALIA - APR 21, 2013

 First, this is one of the most formidable presentations of all beers.
 I love the label, although I’d expecte the name to be used for a stout.
 Never mind, as this bitter is a beauty.
 Cloudy coopery-golden with a creamy, long-lasting head, it has a rather ordinary burpy nose of hops with a background of malt.
 The flavour is just pefect for a bitter, malty, with biscuits, dulce de leche, and a hops bitter finish.
 And to crown it all, there’s a lovely tinge of raspberry released by the light carbonation.
 With a pleasant creamy palate, the Raven Ale would be my choice for a bitter every week when watching Game of Thrones.
 I wish it was available in New Zealand.
 CalumScotland (182) - Hamilton, SCOTLAND - APR 19, 2013

 Nice very easy to drink really refreshing ale would buy again so easy to drink. kerenmk (5169) - Tel Aviv, ISRAEL - APR 14, 2013